peterwwillis/devopsyoga-content/guides/docker/linux/machine/README.md

-# Setting Up Docker on Linux
+# Guide To Setting Up Docker Machine on Linux

 This guide sets up Docker Machine (a virtual machine with Docker installed) in order to control Docker in a pre-built environment.